...

 Map of Indigenous People Polynesians

 Today, the Maori in New Zealand are treated more like equals.
 However, the path to cooperation was not without a lot of fighting and other challenges.
-For more details see our article on New Zealand.
+For more details, see our article on New Zealand.

-Indigenous People in the United States
+Indigenous People in the United States of America

-In the United States, several bills have been introduced in Congress seeking to provide reparations for Indigenous People.
+Recently, in the United States, several bills have been introduced in Congress seeking to provide reparations for Indigenous People.
 These bills seek to provide restitution for the long-term damage caused by colonialism and the broken treaties that followed.
 They also seek to provide access to education and healthcare, and to recognize Indigenous rights and culture.
 Over the years, the US has tried various forms of reparations.
 This has included giving the tribes land grants and independent governing authority.
-The unique privileges that tribes were given to build and operate casinos on their lands has been successful.
-It is addressing the life expectancy, education and other differences that the Indigenous People had suffered.
+The unique privileges that tribes were given to build and operate casinos on their lands have been successful.
+It addresses the life expectancy, education, and other differences that the Indigenous People have suffered.
+The Poverty and Race Research Action Council has some interesting articles on this topic.

 Indigenous People in Canada